whoisjustinngo/tp/docs/UserGuide.md

-## Schedule tab
+## Schedule Tab

-The schedule tab shows all of the user's events in chronological order.
+The Schedule tab shows all of the user's events in chronological order.

-> :exclamation:Note: By default, the Schedule Tabs will **ONLY** show upcoming Events.
+> :exclamation:Note: By default, the Schedule tab will **ONLY** show upcoming Events.
 The user can use some of the following commands to customise the kind of events to display.

 ### Viewing all events: `list`